China's Engine of Environmental Collapse

 Authoritarianism, capitalism and destruction: why China is leading the world to ecocide

-Richard Smith has published articles on the Chinese revolution, China's transition to capitalism, and China's environment for Against the Current, New Left Review, Monthly Review and the Ecologist.
-He is the author of Green Capitalism: The God that Failed (College Publications.
-2016), and is a founding member of the US-based group System Change Not Climate Change.
+Richard Smith wrote his PhD thesis on China’s economic reforms and has written extensively Chinese issues for New Left Review, Monthly Review, Real-World Economics Review, and Ecologist.
+He has also written essays collected in Green Capitalism: The God that Failed (2016) and in The Democracy Collaborative’s Next System Project (2017).
+Smith is also a founding member of the US-based group System Change Not Climate Change.

-3. The Damage Done: The Poisoning of China's Water, Soil and Food
+3. The Damage Done: The Poisoning of China’s Water, Soil, and Foods

 5. China’s Engine of Environmental Collapse